bobbingwide/oik-patterns/readme.txt

 = Which patterns are loaded? =

 - Any .html file in the theme's patterns folder.
-Selected themes only
 - Cached patterns for a selected theme

-Not yet complete

-- During preview, if the cached versions are out of date with respect to the theme they are recached.
+- During preview, if the cached versions are out of date with respect to the theme they are re-cached.

 = Are these patterns translatable? =